Open-STEM/IntroToRoboticsV2/course/robot_control/IMU.rst

     It also measures the ange in degrees with yaw (turning side to side), pitch (pointing up or down), and roll (tilting to a side)

-getting these values is easy.
+Getting these values is easy.
 The functions for getting acceleration in any axis are below:

 .. tab-set::